optipulsproject/python-optipuls/docs/quick-start.rst

 	problem.target_point = dolfin.Point(0, 0, -.7 * space_domain.Z)
 	problem.pow_ = 20

-The impact of these parameters on the produced optimized pulse shapes is explained in the paper :doc:`optimal-control-single-spot`.
+The impact of these parameters on the produced optimized pulse shapes is explained in the paper :doc:`optimal-control-spot-welding`.